Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/currentTask.md

 # Current Task: AI Provider Switched to OpenRouter

 ## Current Objective
-The AI provider for the backend API has been successfully switched from Google Gemini to OpenRouter.
-This allows for testing responses from various AI models.
+The AI provider for the backend API has been successfully switched from Google Gemini to OpenRouter, and this integration is now fully tested and functional with the mobile app.
+An API key configuration issue encountered during testing has been resolved.

 ## Context
 -   **Overall Project:** KhaRom MVP development.